MystenLabs/sui-move-community-modules/module_1/README.md

   ### Troubleshooting

 - Make sure Sui CLI is configured and you have the SUI gas coin on the selected network.
-- If you see type or module import errors, ensure you’re on a recent Sui CLI.
+- If you see type or module import errors, ensure you’re on the most recent version of the Sui CLI.